brillout/parcel-ssr/readme.md

 # `@parcel-ssr`

 `@parcel-ssr` is an SSR tool based on Parcel v2.
-It's tiny yet powerful:
+It's tiny, simple, and powerful:
 - Tiny &mdash; only few hundreds LOCs.
+- Simple &mdash; Parcel Zero-config
 - Powerful:
   - It works with
-    any view library (React, Vue, RNW, Svelte, etc.), any view tool (Redux, Vuex, etc.),
+    any view library (React, Vue, RNW, Svelte, ...), any view tool (Redux, Vuex, ...),
-    and any server framework (Express, Koa, Hapi, etc.).
+    and any server framework (Express, Koa, Hapi, ...).
   - You can choose when and where your pages are rendered: one page can be rendered to HTML and to the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
   - You can use `@parcel-ssr` to generate a static website.